reitera11/Process-Scheduler-Simulator/README.md

 The current stable version of the scheduler is: **Scheduler1.3**.

 ##Running the Scheduler
 The folders in this repository contain source code files *main.cpp* which can be compiled.
-The scheduler requires an input *.txt* file:
+The scheduler requires an input *.txt* file, the format of which is explained below.

 (Note: Scheduler1.2 onwards allow the user to specify input and output file names through the console.
 Previous to this the input file must have the name *inputProcesses.txt*, and the output file would have the name *outputProcesses.txt*)